zorro191/sql-challenge/README.md

 ## Data Engineering
 Create a table schema for each of the six CSV files.

-Have each CSV file into the corresponding SQL table.
+Have each CSV file into the corresponding SQL tables.

 ## Data Analysis